 The Settings panel in the user interface (Touch 10 or on-screen) can be protected by the video system's admin password.
-If this password is blank, anyone can access the settings in the Settings menu, and for example factory reset the system.
+If this password is blank, anyone can access the settings in the Settings panel, and for example factory reset the system.
 If authentication is enabled, all settings that require authentication have a padlock icon.
 You will be prompted to enter the administrator's user name and passphrase when you select the setting.
 Some settings do not require authentication, they do not have a padlock icon.

-Default value: Unlocked
+Requires user role: ADMIN Default value: Unlocked